iamgriffon/iamgriffon/README.md

 ## My landmarks 📌:
-- [X] Commited at least once every day for a week
+- [X] Commited at least once every day for a week.
-- [X] Created a portfolio with at least 3 projects
+- [X] Created a portfolio with at least 3 projects.
-- [X] Grew a secret crush on Python while mastering Javascript
+- [X] Grew a secret crush on Python while mastering Javascript.
 - [X] Lost the Game, and so did you.
-- [ ] Deployed a basic Heroku project without facing any errors
+- [X] Deployed a basic Heroku project without facing any errors.
-- [ ] Became the next Neil Peart
+- [ ] Become the next Neil Peart.
+- [ ] World Domination.